maggielvlara15/LendingClub/README.md

  1. Low income group tends to have higher bad_loan/good_loan ratio
  2. People having small business loan purpose tend to have a higher risk of being a bad loan
  3. The interest rate for house is hign, and the bad_loan/good_loan ratio is not high, so it seems a good business to provide loan for house

+data_analysis.ipynb is the reference for details

+# Data Processing
+This section includes data cleaning and data validation:
+1. Remove columns with only one value
+2. Remove columns with more than 90% missing data
+3. Remove columns with redundant information
+4. Remove duplicates
+5. Convert date columns from string to datetime type
+6. Conver emplotment length from  string to integer type
+7. Flag negative numbers
+8. Flag outliers
+9. Flag invalid categories
+10. Read processed data in Postgres

+# Database
+I choose PostgreSQL as the database because it is a extensible and convenient RDAMS and it provides legendary reliability and stability.

+# Visualization
+All the data visualization are saved at data_analysis,ipynb.
+Here are a few example: